part time cfo Archives - CFO Centre Australia

 • the new initiatives and investments planned, and

-• their impact on the company’s performance.
+• their impact on performance.

-A formal plan is an extremely valuable tool for managing and growing a business, as it:
+Some SME owners keep plans in their head, but a formal plan is an extremely valuable tool for managing and growing a business, as it:

 • clearly communicates the company’s priorities